aliyun/terraform-provider-alicloud/website/docs/r/cs_kubernetes.html.markdown

 *Network params*

 * `pod_cidr` - (Optional, ForceNew) [Flannel Specific] The CIDR block for the pod network when using Flannel.
 * `pod_vswitch_ids` - (Optional) - [Terway Specific] The vswitches for the pod network when using Terway.
 It is recommended that `pod_vswitch_ids` is not belong to `worker_vswitch_ids` and `master_vswitch_ids` but must be in same availability zones.
+Only works for **Create** Operation.
 * `new_nat_gateway` - (Optional) Whether to create a new nat gateway while creating kubernetes cluster.
 Default to true.
 Then openapi in Alibaba Cloud are not all on intranet, So turn this option on is a good choice.
 Your cluster nodes and applications will have public network access.
 If there is a NAT gateway in the selected VPC, ACK will use this gateway by default; if there is no NAT gateway in the selected VPC, ACK will create a new NAT gateway for you and automatically configure SNAT rules.
+Only works for **Create** Operation.
 * `service_cidr` - (Optional, ForceNew) The CIDR block for the service network.
 It cannot be duplicated with the VPC CIDR and CIDR used by Kubernetes cluster in VPC, cannot be modified after creation.
 * `node_cidr_mask` - (Optional, ForceNew) The node cidr block to specific how many pods can run on single node.
 24-28 is allowed.
 24 means 2^(32-24)-1=255 and the node can run at most 255 pods. default: 24
 * `slb_internet_enabled` - (Optional) Whether to create internet load balancer for API Server.
 Default to true.
+Only works for **Create** Operation.

 -> **NOTE:** If you want to use `Terway` as CNI network plugin, You need to specify the `pod_vswitch_ids` field and addons with `terway-eniip`.
 If you want to use `Flannel` as CNI network plugin, You need to specify the `pod_cidr` field and addons with `flannel`.